Complex Data Types

 Elements

-The elements object defines the structure of the map or array and the subsequent datatypes that are contained with them.
+The elements object defines the structure of the map or array and the subsequent datatypes that are contained within them.
 It uses the same settings as the parent object ( type, format, index fields etc) to define how data should be treated.

 Maps